jansauerbrey/recipe-app/README.md

 ## Todos / BUGs

-- [ ] Add button for scheduling already in recipe overview
 - [ ] On recipe search: hide on screen keyboard as soon as scrolling is started
 - [ ] Better usability with appropriate error messages (ie. in case of login-in before activation of account)
 - [ ] Add possibility to add new ingredients directly in recipe creation process